 - a. student exchange programs: implementing and strengthening student exchange programs is probably the best possible way to achieve this goal.
-Sending students to study abroad and welcoming students from different parts of the world is the absolute best way to ensure an interchange between countries and to let students understand other cultures and countries and their points of view. - b. hosting researchers and professors coming from other parts of the world: by doing this, universities will enrich their didactics, giving students the chance to benefit from listening to professionals with different approaches to teaching. - c. making sure that students know about the existence of the so-called MOOCs: in this way students will know how to have online access to courses taught by other universities.
+Sending students to study abroad and welcoming students from different parts of the world is the absolute best way to ensure an interchange between countries and to let students understand other cultures and countries and their points of view. - "There is no hierarchy between cultures and knowing this is fundamental." - b. hosting researchers and professors coming from other parts of the world: by doing this, universities will enrich their didactics, giving students the chance to benefit from listening to professionals with different approaches to teaching. - c. making sure that students know about the existence of the so-called MOOCs: in this way students will know how to have online access to courses taught by other universities.
 Universities should participate in this, and have their courses on online platforms.